vonKrappitz/EHRS-Log-OMR-toolchain/README.md

 Apache-2.0.
 Copyright 2026 Maciej M. Kasperek (vonKrappitz).
 See `LICENSE` and `NOTICE`.

-If you use this toolchain, please cite the accompanying SJTREM article and this repository.
+If you use this toolchain, please cite the accompanying article and this repository.
 Citation metadata is provided in `CITATION.cff`, which GitHub renders as a "Cite this repository" button.
 A permanent archived version with a DOI is available on Zenodo: `10.5281/zenodo.20592467`.